top of page

 Nancy retired from The Kohala Center in 2016, where she directed the Hawai’i Island School Garden Network (HISGN), created and coordinated the Hawai’i Island Food Summit, 10 years of Seed Festivals at the Amy Greenwell Gardens, directed the Ku’Aina Pa School Learning Garden Teacher Training program and the Hawai’i School Garden Curriculum Map, was the statewide Director of FoodCorps Hawai’i, and founded the Hawai’i Public Seed Initiative (HPSI) and co-founded HSGN.
 Gerry is a farmer, builder, agricultural innovator, ag historian, grape researcher, and voracious reader!

-Since 2015 we have been conducting table grape trials looking for varieties that want to grow in here and taste delicious!.
+Since 2015 we have been conducting table grape trials looking for varieties that want to grow here and taste delicious!.
 In 2021-2023 we received a Western SARE educational grant, to further this work.
 The final product was a downloadable PDF of our book "Growing Table Grapes in Subtropical Hawaii Using Organic Practices.”
 You can find this resource along with our Blogs on grape growing and creating sustainable home gardens on our website. www.kawanuifarm.org A limited amount of scion wood is available in February each year.
 Sign up on our website to receive a reminder of that resource.

-We are currently conducting Asian Vegetable Trials along with other farmers in the HSGN, and working for of a bright future for locally-grown seed.
+We are currently conducting Asian Vegetable Trials along with other farmers in the HSGN, and working for a bright future for locally-grown seed.

 We are always searching for more experienced growers who might want to add their varieties to the HSGN Online Marketplace and grow community food systems and security across Hawai’i Nei.